 The finite model for migration assumes that we know or can adequately estimate earth medium properties (e.g., velocity) down to the reflector we seek to image.
 The finite volume model assumes that beneath the sought after reflector the medium properties are, and will remain, unknown.
 The "finite volume model" corresponds to the volume within which we assume the earth properties are known and within which we predict the wavefield from surface measurements.
-We have addressed the two issues of the infinite hemisphere model, i.e., (1) the assumption we know the subsurface to all depths and (2) the contribution from the lower surface of the closed surface (as $|\mathbf{r}| \to \infty$ ) to the surface integral with an anticausal Green's function has no contribution to the field being predicted in the volume.
+We have moved away from the two issues of the infinite hemisphere model, i.e., (1) the assumption we know the subsurface to all depths and (2) that the surface integral with an anticausal Green's function has no contribution to the field being predicted in the earth.

 The finite volume model removes both of the problematic assumptions behind the infinite hemisphere model.
-However, we are now dealing with a finite volume V, and with a surface S, consisting of upper surface $S_U$ , lower surface $S_L$ and walls, $S_W$ (Figure 2).
-We only have measurements on $S_U$ .
+However, we are now dealing with a finite volume V, and with a surface S, consisting of upper surface S_U , lower surface S_L and walls, S_W (Figure 2).
+We only have measurements on S_U .
 In the following sections on: (1) Green's theorem for one-way propagation; and (2) Green's theorem for two-way propagation we show how the choice of Green's function allows the finite volume migration model to be realized.
-The construction of the Green's function that can accommodate two-way propagation in V, from contributions only on $S_U$ , is a new contribution (Weglein et al., 2011a,b) that allows Claerbout Imaging III to be realized in a volume with two-way propagating waves.
-That places RTM on a firm wave theoretical Green's theorem basis, for the first time, with algorithmic consequence and with a clear mathematical physics understanding of the amplitude of the RTM image.
+The construction of the Green's function that can accommodate two-way propagation in V, from contributions only on S_U , is a new contribution (Weglein et al., 2011a,b) that allows Claerbout Imaging III to be realized in a volume with two-way propagating waves.
+That places RTM on a firm wave theoretical Green's theorem basis, for the first time, with algorithmic consequence and with a clear consistent understanding of the amplitude of the RTM image.
 The new Green's function is neither causal, anticausal, nor a combination of causal and/or anticausal Green's functions.
 In the important paper by Amundsen (1994), a finite volume model for wavefield prediction is developed which requires knowing (i.e., predicting through solving an integral equation) for the wavefield at the lower surface.
 In parts I and II we show that for one and two-way propagation, respectively, that with a proper and distinct choice of Green's function, in each case, that absolutely no wavefield measurement information on the lower surface is required or needs to be estimated/predicted.
 Below, we review how to choose the Green's functions that allow for two-way propagation (for RTM application) without the need for measurements on the lower boundary of the closed surface in Green's theorem.

-Finite volume model for migration (Claerbout Imaging Condition III): Green's theorem for predicting the source and receiver experiment for one way waves with a Green's function, $G_0$ , that satisfies
+Finite volume model for migration (Claerbout Imaging Condition III): Green's theorem for predicting the source and receiver experiment for one way waves with a Green's function, G_0 , that satisfies

-$$P(z,\omega) = \Big|{z'=a}^{b} \{P(z',\omega) \ \frac{dG_0}{dz'}(z,z',\omega) - G_0(z,z',\omega) \frac{dP}{dz'}(z',\omega)\}$$ (29)
+$$P(z,\omega) = \Big|{z'=a}^{b} \{P(z',\omega) \ \frac{dG_0}{dz'}(z,z',\omega) - G_0(z,z',\omega) \frac{dP}{dz'}(z',\omega)\}$$ (32)

-$$\left(\frac{d^2}{dz'^2} + k^2\right) G_0(z, z', \omega) = \delta(z - z')$$ (30)
+$$\left(\frac{d^2}{dz'^2} + k^2\right) G_0(z, z', \omega) = \delta(z - z')$$ (33)